 (d) - Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?
-Answer: No impact.

-Staff could not find evidence of expansive soil in the potential project areas.
+Staff could not find evidence of expansive soil in the project area.
 However, appropriate siting should be conducted prior to building onsite systems.
 If expansive soil is found during excavation for potential onsite systems, the onsite system site should be moved to an alternate location.